Skip to content

 • Ron

-Speaking seconds after the stage finish, Buitrago said: “To win a stage of the Giro is exceptional for me, especially after the big disappointment of my second place on Sunday.
+Speaking seconds after the stage finish, Buitrago said: “To win a stage of the is exceptional for me, especially after the big disappointment of my second place on Sunday.
 The key to win today was patience in the climb.
 I think I played it well.
-This win is for my family in Colombia and all the people who have supported me until now.”
+This win is for my family in and all the people who have supported me until now.”

 Richard Carapaz (Ineos Grenadiers) retains the Maglia Rosa.
 Carapaz said: “The truth is it has been a very tough day.
 But in the end, that’s another good one for the overall standings.
 Tomorrow will be another important day.
-Until Verona I have to stay focused all the way.”
+Until I have to stay focused all the way.”

-Double stage winner Simon Yates abandoned the Giro d’Italia on today’s stage after suffering ongoing knee pain.
+Double stage winner abandoned the Giro d’Italia on today’s stage after suffering ongoing knee pain.
 The 29-year-old Brit stormed to victory in the time trial event on stage two before unfortunately crashing on stage four to Mount Etna, which saw the Team BikeExchange-Jayco suffer knee issues on the following stages.

 “Yates’ fall on Mount Etna and subsequent knee problem (likely edema of the bony spongiosa of the patella) weighed down on the rider for all following stages of the Giro d’Italia,” said Team BikeExchange-Jayco Doctor Matteo Beltemacchi.
 “Despite daily therapy and Simon’s tenacity, that resulted in a second stage win, the knee pain grew worse and worse, eventually leading to the decision for his retirement from the race.”